 This program aims to develop a coordinated approach to research data management across Australia’s universities.
 Participating institutions will create a jointly-agreed framework for the management, sharing, retention and disposal of data.
 Each institution will undertake activities to validate and test an aspect of the framework and release outputs that can be reused by other institutions.
-Download the program description [PDF 207kb] for further information.
+Read the launch article about the program or download the program description [PDF 207kb] for further information.

 The open call took a two-stage approach.
 The first stage was a call for registrations of interest followed later by a formal application stage.